isc-projects/bind9/doc/arm/reference.rst

         Matches the IPv4 and IPv6 addresses of all network interfaces on the system.
 When addresses are added or removed, the ``localhost`` ACL element is updated to reflect the changes.

     ``localnets``
         Matches any host on an IPv4 or IPv6 network for which the system has an interface.
 When addresses are added or removed, the ``localnets`` ACL element is updated to reflect the changes.
-Some systems do not provide a way to determine the prefix lengths of local IPv6  addresses.
-In such a case, ``localnets`` only matches the local IPv6 addresses, just like ``localhost``.
+Some systems do not provide a way to determine the prefix lengths of local IPv6  addresses; in such a case, ``localnets`` only matches the local IPv6 addresses, just like ``localhost``.

 .. _controls_grammar: